robindrost/docs-1/docs/customer-video-api.md

 Returns a list of streams.
 This call can be used to retrieve streamIds which are needed to start and stop a stream.

+This could be used to monitor the streams by polling this API call reading the `warnings` field of the stream object.
+When the system detects a problem with the stream or the attached encoders a new line with a description will be added to that field.
+Check the [Rate limits](#rate-limits) section for some considerations around the polling frequency.

 ```
 GET api/1/services/streams?pageIndex=1&pageSize=100
 ```